 Let’s face it: Joint pain is not fun.
-You will not know how dreadful it is until you’ve got a bunch of medications to take.
-However, joint pain treatment should not only be limited to prescribed medications.
-You must also consider a more natural solution, such as physical therapy, which can help relieve joint pain.
+You will not know how dreadful it is until you’ve got surgery or a bunch of medications to take.
+However, joint pain treatment should not only be limited to those two.
+You also have a more natural solution, such as physical therapy, which can help relieve joint pain.

-Joint pain causes difficulty in climbing the stairs, walking and playing among others issues.
-Physical therapy may treat it by bringing back the natural movement of your body.
+Joint pain causes difficulty in climbing the stairs, walking and playing sports among others issues.
+Not only that, but when you have knee problems, even doing exercise, which you need, becomes problematic.
+So it’s a matter of knowing the right kinds of exercise to do.
+That is how physical therapy may treat your knee problem, by bringing back the natural movement of your body.
 Besides, physical therapy will also strengthen your joints, restore their health and maintain fitness.

 There are different approaches by which physical therapy heals knee pain.

 - First, low-impact aerobic training.
 The training will engage your joints for mobility improvement.
 Furthermore, it helps in enhancing your heart rate.
 Instead of engaging in rigorous exercises, the therapy will teach you to warm up properly.

 - Second, strengthening your body.
 Besides knees, the targets of the therapy are your back, belly and butt.
 The therapist may ask you to perform body weight-based or machine-supported exercises.